Haoyu1Chen/SCSONet/README.md

 **1. Prepare the dataset.**

-- The ISIC17 and ISIC18 datasets, divided into a 7:3 ratio, can be found here {[isic](https://challenge.isic-archive.com/data/#2017)}.
+- The ISIC17 and ISIC18 datasets, divided into a 7:3 ratio, can be found here {[isic](https://challenge.isic-archive.com/data/#2017) or [baidu](https://pan.baidu.com/s/1jugG6rtN0W77orUj3JcsIg?pwd=nsxs)}.

 - After downloading the datasets, you are supposed to put them into './data/isic17/' and './data/isic18/', and the file format reference is as follows. (take the ISIC17 dataset as an example.)